supershadoe/delta/README.md

 This app allows accessing advanced hotspot settings not exposed through the system settings app on devices that use Stock Android (Pixel, Moto, etc.)

-It has various information and features such as:
+It provides various information and features such as:
 - Usual info provided by settings app such as hotspot name, passphrase, security type, frequency bands, quick connect using QR, etc.
 - List of connected devices.
 - Modifying amount of devices that can connect.
 - Changing MAC randomization settings.